NMOS Transistors and PMOS Transistors Explained

 Example of a pMOS transistor. | Image: Brendan Massey

-Since pMOS and nMOS function in an opposite, complementary manner.
-When we combine the both of them into one giant MOS circuit, it becomes a complementary metal-oxide semiconductor (cMOS circuit).
+The pMOS and nMOS transistors function in an opposite, complementary manner.
+So when we combine the both of them into one giant MOS circuit, it becomes a complementary metal-oxide semiconductor (cMOS circuit).

 Constructing NMOS and PMOS Transistor Gates